 It’s difficult to fully comply without suppressing some rules or diagnostics.
-Everyone usually needs to suppress some rules, especially when it comes to .
+Everyone usually needs to suppress some rules, especially when it comes to legacy code.

 Edit Your Code

-You can choose to edit your code right in Helix QAC or in your IDE.
+You can choose to edit your code right in the static analyzer or in your IDE.
 Simply fix the code, save the file, and then re-analyze your file.
 If the diagnostics go away, the issues have been fixed.

 Review Code Metrics

-You can also use the Helix QAC web dashboard to examine code metrics.
-For instance, you can look at the metric history for .
+You can also use the web dashboard for either Helix QAC or Klocwork to examine code metrics.
+For instance, you can look at the metric history for cyclomatic complexity.
 This will tell you how the complexity of your code has changed over time.
 Overly complex code is difficult to maintain.

-See for yourself why Helix QAC is the best static code analyzer. to see how Helix QAC will help you analyze your code.
+See for yourself why Helix QAC and Klocwork have been trusted for over 30 years.
+Request a trial to see how Helix QAC and Klocwork will help you analyze your code.